KalmeMarq/Minecraft-TS/README.md

-# Minecraft-JS
+# Minecraft-TS
-Just recreating Minecraft in JS for fun.
+Just recreating Minecraft in TS for fun.